jonathanbcsouza/feed-app/README.md

 ### Feed App

-This is an exercise project from the Rocketseat course.
+This is an exercise project from Rocketseat tutorials.
 The project is a simple feed application where users can post and view posts.
-The project has been migrated to TypeScript for static typing and improved developer experience.

 ### Technologies Used

 - **CSS Modules**: Classes names and animation names are scoped locally by default.
-This helps us to modularize and compose our CSS.
+This helps us to modularize and compose CSS.
 - **date-fns**: A modern JavaScript date utility library, used in this project to handle and format dates.
 - **phosphor-react**: A flexible icon family for interfaces, diagrams, presentations — whatever, really.
 We use it in this project to add icons to our user interface.